 To learn more about privacy and security, click here.

 Hourly contracts are billed on Monday and you have until Friday to review your freelancer’s work.
-Assuming there are no issues, funds will be available to your freelancer the following Wednesday.
+Assuming there are no issues, funds will be available to your freelancer or agency the following Wednesday.

-Fixed-price contracts are billed by milestone, and funds will be available to your freelancer five days after you approve a milestone.
+Fixed-price contracts are billed by milestone, and funds will be available to your freelancer or agency five days after you approve a milestone.